x0can/Awards/Readme.md

 >[Alex-MWaura](https://awards21.herokuapp.com/)

 # Description
-This is a clone of  Instagram where people share their  images for other users to view.
-Users can sign up, login, view and post photos and search  other users.
+This is a website where users can post pictures of their website and its details along with the live link,users can also vote or rate upon it.
 ##  Live Link
  Click [View Site](https://awards21.herokuapp.com/)  to visit the site